thatmattlove/hyperglass-docs/docs/installation/branding.md

 The footer text itself can be customized by adding a [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) document to `hyperglass/hyperglass/render/templates/info/details/footer.md`.
 The example file, `footer.md.example`, can be copied to `footer.md` and modified.
 All Markdown files in this directory are excluded from change control and will not be overwritten when hyperglass is updated.

-!!! note "Markdown Files"
+!!! danger "TOML Front Matter Required"
-    The custom content Markdown files *must* have TOML Front Matter, even if there are no attributes used.
+    The TOML Front Matter in the default example files is **required**, even if no attributes are used.
+If it is not present, the rendering backend will fail to render the main page.

 ###  Credit
 `[branding.credit]`